 Alternatively, refer to the mailing label on the front of your latest copy of NAR's REALTOR® Magazine.
 Note the 10-digit magazine ID immediately above your name.
 In all cases, the number should be nine digits (do not use the # or / symbols).
 Therefore, eliminate the leading zero to arrive at only nine digits.

 Certain portions of our Web site are available only to RAMP members.
 All members have been assigned a default user-name and password.
-Your username is your NRDS number (see above), and your default password is the five-digit ZIP code of your business address.
+Your username is your NRDS number.
 After logging in, you will be able to change your password.
-If you are unable to log on via this method, please contact
+If you are unable to log on via this method, please contact our Membership Department.